LGala/LGala/README.md

 * 🎓    &nbsp;   Graduated in Computer Science at University of Parma (Bachelor of Science)

+* 🤔    &nbsp;   Interested in cloud and JavaScript/TypeScript world

 <h3 align="left">Connect with me:</h3>
 <p align="left">